Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 - Has a persistent cough, wheeze, or hoarse voice

-- Refuses feeds repeatedly, or feeds are taking longer than 30 minutes
+- Refuses feeds repeatedly, or feeds take longer than 30 minutes

-These can be signs of GORD, a milk protein intolerance, or another condition that benefits from a proper assessment.
+These can be signs of GORD, cow's milk protein allergy (CMPA), or another condition that benefits from proper assessment.

-For everyday reflux, small bottle-feeding adjustments do most of the work:
+For everyday reflux without red-flag symptoms, small changes to how you bottle-feed do most of the work.

 1. Pace the Feed

-A fast feed delivers a lot of milk to a small stomach in a short window — and the spit-up is often the result.
-[Paced bottle feeding](./paced-bottle-feeding) keeps the baby semi-upright, the bottle close to horizontal, and the feed broken into responsive bursts with short pauses.
+A fast feed delivers a large volume of milk to a small stomach in a short window — and the spit-up is often the result.
+[Paced bottle feeding](./paced-bottle-feeding) keeps the baby semi-upright, the bottle close to horizontal, and the feed broken into responsive pauses.

 A 15–20 minute feed almost always sits better than a 5-minute one.

 Trapped air pushes milk up.
-A short burp halfway through the bottle and again at the end usually does more than a long one only at the end.
-See How to Burp a Baby.
+A short burp halfway through the bottle and again at the end usually does more than one long attempt at the finish.
+See How to Burp a Baby After a Bottle.

-Gravity is the cheapest reflux medicine there is.
+Gravity is the most accessible reflux measure there is.
 Hold the baby upright against your chest for 20–30 minutes after feeds — a quiet moment for both of you.
+Avoid placing them immediately into a car seat or bouncy chair: the hip-flexed position increases abdominal pressure and can make spit-up more likely, despite the baby being upright.

 If a 120 ml bottle consistently causes spit-up, try 90 ml every 2.5 hours instead of 120 ml every 3 hours.
 The total volume across the day stays the same; the load on the stomach at any one moment is lower.

-Bouncing, jiggling, tummy time, car seats, and even a tight nappy fold across the belly can press milk back up in the half-hour after a feed.
-Calm holding is the goal.
+Bouncing, jiggling, tummy time, and even a tight nappy fold across the belly can press milk back up in the 20–30 minutes after a feed.
+Calm holding is the goal for that window.

 What Doesn't Usually Help

-- Anti-reflux sleep wedges or pillows — not recommended; flat back sleep remains safest
+- Anti-reflux sleep wedges or pillows — not recommended by NICE or AAP; flat back sleep remains the safe standard

-- Switching formula brands repeatedly — usually unnecessary, and makes it harder to spot what actually helped
+- Switching formula brands repeatedly without guidance — makes it harder to identify what actually helped

-- Thickening agents at home — only use under medical guidance
+- Thickening agents at home — only use under medical guidance; NICE advises that Gaviscon Infant is suitable only on a healthcare professional's recommendation

 Sleep, Cots, and Reflux

-Even with reflux, the safe sleep guidance stays the same: flat back sleeping in a clear cot, no wedges, no pillows.
-This is one of the strongest pieces of evidence in infant care, and reflux doesn't override it.
+Even with reflux, safe sleep guidance stays the same: flat back sleeping in a clear cot, no wedges, no pillows.
+This is one of the most consistent evidence bases in infant care, and reflux does not override it.

 What you can do instead:

-- Upright holding for 20–30 minutes before laying down
+- Upright holding for 20–30 minutes before laying the baby down

 - A calm wind-down between feed and cot

-- A dummy/pacifier if your baby takes one — sucking helps clear the oesophagus
+- A dummy or pacifier, if your baby takes one — sucking helps clear the oesophagus and can reduce crying-related air swallowing

 When Reflux Eases